skoolkid/skoolkit/sphinx/source/commands.rst

-will produce a call graph in `game.dot`, with a node for each routine declared in `game.ctl`, and an edge between two nodes whenever the routine represented by the first node calls or jumps to the routine represented by the second node.
+will produce a call graph in `game.dot`, with a node for each routine declared in `game.ctl`, and an edge between two nodes whenever the routine represented by the first node calls, jumps to, or continues into the routine represented by the second node.

 To create a PNG image file named `game.png` from `game.dot`, the `dot` utility (included in Graphviz_) may be used::